bitcraze/crazyflie-firmware/docs/functional-areas/crtp/index.md

 In order to allow for improvement and breaking change the protocol is versioned.
 The version is available using the [getProtocolVersion](crtp_platform#get-protocol-version) packet.

-The version is currently 5.
+The current version is defined in the constant `CRTP_PROTOCOL_VERSION`.

 When removing functionality from the protocol, packet will be deprecated for at least one version before being removed.
 Deprecated functionality prints a Warning in the [console](crtp_console).
 This rule allows for the Crazyflie firmware